ianshum/ianshum.github.io/_posts/2023-06-13-Valiant-Force-2.markdown

     <i>Click the image to open in full size</i>
 </div>

-### Gear Armory Quick Access (QOL)
+### Gear Armory Panel Quick Access to Gears (QOL)

 ---

-I incorporated a new tab in the gear armory to enable players to quickly access the missions that has the gears as drop loots.
+I incorporated a new tab in the gear armory panel to enable players to quickly access the missions that has the gears as drop loots.

 <div style="display: flex; justify-content: center; margin-bottom: 15px;">
     <div style="display: flex; flex-direction: column; align-items: center; width: 50%; margin: 5px;">